bihelix-io/bihelix-wallet-sdk/README.md

 #### Description

-Fetch all history transations for specific asset id.
+Fetch all history transations for specific asset id

 #### Example